Green Monster #5

 1) When you drudge into your dreaded 8am class (or work setting), cranky, hungry and tired…

--If you know you have an early day the next day (like an 8am class or workday), make it your mission to go to bed earlier than usual (don’t procrastinate sleeping!).
-But, if you didn’t go to bed early simply wake up 5-10 minutes earlier (yes, earlier) and make a coffee with a balanced, satisfying breakfast (with healthy fats, fiber and protein).
+If you know you have an early day the next day (like an 8am class or workday), make it your mission to go to bed earlier than usual (don’t procrastinate sleeping!).
+But, if you didn’t go to bed early simply wake up 5-10 minutes earlier and make a coffee with a balanced, satisfying breakfast (with healthy fats, fiber and protein).
 Maybe even do some jumping jacks.
 Do some push ups.
 Blast your favorite upbeat song and dance around with your hairbrush.
 Just get the blood flowing!
 If you have time, make some easy scrambled eggs (my favorite recipe: 1 whole egg and 3 egg whites.
 Top with 1 cup of black beans and a sliced avocado.
 I sometimes put cayenne pepper (only a dash or two) on the egg while they cook and a pinch of salt over the black beans.)
-If you don’t have time, grab a bar (my favorite bars: Simply Bars in peanut butter and chocolate, Active Greens Bar, and if I am working out that day, a Pure Fit Bar).
+If you don’t have time, grab a protein bar.
 Never leave the dorm (or house) without breakfast.

 2. “Let go” the right way